GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 help data-scientists run to valid analyses.

 Scikit-learn has hugely grown and is still growing in terms of userbase and expectation of quality.
-The development team these days is large, with many grass-root volunteering and some contributors spending a sizeable fraction of their work time.
+These days, the development team is large, with many grass-root volunteering and some contributors spending a sizeable fraction of their work time.